10 Sports Stars Who Became Actors

 Burt Reynolds

-Burt Reynolds has made a name for himself as a seasoned actor, but football was his first passion.
-He played at Palm Beach high school and was running back at Florida State.
-Unfortunately, Smokey the Bandit star got injured during his freshman year – an injury that was later re-aggravated following a car accident.
-This effectively ended his football career with the Seminoles, where he has two touchdowns and 146 rushing yards to his name.
+Before Burt Reynolds became a Hollywood legend, football was his first passion.
+At Palm Beach High School, he excelled as an athlete, and he later played as a running back for Florida State University.
+Unfortunately, his football dreams were cut short when a serious injury during his freshman year was aggravated by a later car accident.
+This setback effectively ended his career with the Seminoles, where he had already scored two touchdowns and recorded 146 rushing yards.

 Dave Bautista

-To wrestling fans, he will always be ‘Batista’ a.k.a.
-The Animal.
-Known for his hulking muscular frame, Bautista began his professional wrestling career in 1999 and signed with the WWE the next year.
-He quickly rose to fame under the aforementioned ring name and would go on to become a six-time world champion, winning the World Heavyweight Championship four times and the WWE Championship twice.
+To wrestling fans, he will always be “Batista” — better known as The Animal.
+With his massive frame and commanding presence, Dave Bautista stormed into professional wrestling in 1999 and signed with WWE the following year.
+He quickly rose through the ranks, capturing the spotlight with his power and charisma.
+Over the course of his career, Bautista became a six-time world champion, claiming the World Heavyweight Championship four times and the WWE Championship twice.

 Kevin Garnett